logc/sbt-hello/README.md

 > 1.x and 0.13.
 There's no sbt available under 2.13.0, so expectation doesn't
 > make sense

-Since the current stable version of Scala -as of Nov 2020- is 2.13, the default template used on `sbt new scala/scala-seed.g8` sets it to be the Scala version used in `ThisBuild`.
+Since the current stable version of Scala -- as of Nov 2020 -- is 2.13, the default template used on `sbt new scala/scala-seed.g8` sets it to be the Scala version used in `ThisBuild`.
 This leads to a compilation error even for the most minimal SBT plugin.

 Also note that the `Dependencies.scala` file lists `scalatest` as a dependency but is not used anywhere.
 This is a leftover from the initial template.
 I did